 TGaz Editor: Modify the paragraph starting on page 196 (line 10) as follows

-When an HE STA negotiates an FTM session, as defined in 11.22.6 (Fine timing measurement (FTM) procedure), the STA shall set the Format And Bandwidth field to a value that corresponds to either HE or EDCA-based HE format, see Table 9-282 (Format and Bandwidth field), in the IFTMR frame for the ISTA, and in the initial Fine Timing Measurement frame for the RSTA, that it transmits in the 6 GHz band.
-An HE STA that negotiates an EDCA FTM session shall transmit Fine Timing Measurement frame in an HE SU PPDU and Fine Timing Measurement Request frame in a non-HT PPDU, or an HE SU PPDU.
+When an HE STA negotiates an EDCA based FTM session, as defined in 11.22.6 (Fine timing measurement (FTM) procedure), the STA shall set the Format And Bandwidth subfield, in the Fine Timing Measurement Parameters field, to a value that corresponds to an EDCA-based HE format, see Table 9-282 (Format and Bandwidth subfield), in the IFTMR frame for the ISTA, and in the initial Fine Timing Measurement frame for the RSTA, that it transmits in the 6 GHz band.
+Also, an HE STA that negotiates an EDCA FTM session shall transmit all Fine Timing Measurement frames in an HE SU PPDU and Fine Timing Measurement Request frames in either a non-HT PPDU or an HE SU PPDU. (#3267, #3986, #3987)

 Discussion: